 Google URL Submit Tool Has Been Mothballed

-In July of this year, Google decided to shut down their manual URL submission tool leaving many SEO professionals shaking their heads with one less weapon in their arsenal.
+In July of 2018, Google decided to shut down their manual URL submission tool leaving many SEO professionals shaking their heads with one less weapon in their arsenal.

 It was a favorite hack for website owners looking to get their backlinks indexed quickly.
 We were able to submit the URL of a webpage containing a high domain authority backlink and have it indexed and showing up in the Google SERP’s within minutes.